Distributed ACID Transactions

 Couchbase transactions offer the same flexibility that users are used to from traditional, relational databases.
 Reads and writes may be freely mixed, branching logic inside a transaction is supported, and data may be manipulated without restriction.
 There is no limit to the number of documents that can be updated in a transaction.
 The provided API has a strong focus on being easy to use when developing, with transactions automatically being retried as required.

 This is a Beta release, available on Java only (with both the traditional asynchronous and the reactive asynchronous APIs).
 Other languages will be available in the future.
 ACID Transactions are implemented from Couchbase Data Platform 6.5 onwards, and require the Java SDK from 3.0 onwards.
-It is dependent upon the Synchronous Replication improvements introduced in Couchbase Data Platform 6.5.
+It is dependent on Durability.
 NTP across the Couchbase cluster is also strongly recommended, to ensure any abandoned transactions are cleaned up in a timely manner.

 For single document operations, Couchbase has long provided a form of ACID semantics comparable with that of traditional RDBMSs.
 In many use cases, it should be possible to combine data into a single document to take advantage of these ACID properties.